 Step 2: In the Run command search field type gpedit.msc and hit Enter to open the Group Policy Editor.

-Step 3: In the Group Policy Editor window, on the left side of the pane, click to expand the User Configuration section and then select Windows Components.
+In the Group Policy Editor window, on the left side of the pane, click to expand User Configuration -> Administrative Templates section and then select Windows Components

-Step 4: Now, go to the right side of the window and double-click to open the Windows Explorer folder.
+Step 4: Now, go to the right side of the window Locate Remove Security Tab.

-Step 5: Next, look for Remove Security tab and double-click to open it’s Properties window.
+Step 5: double-click on to open Remove Security tab to open it’s Properties window.

 Step 6: In the Remove Security tab Properties dialogue box, select the radio button next to Disabled and the missing Security tab in the file/folder Properties will be restored.